cables-gl/cables_docs/md/faq/features/reports/reports.md

 ## I have code that fixes the issue!

 Awesome!
-Please post your findings on our [Discussions forum](https://github.com/cables-gl/cables_docs/discussions/categories/bug-reports) and provide your proposed fixes and solutions.
+Please post your findings on [github](https://github.com/cables-gl/cables/) and provide your proposed fixes and solutions.
 We highly appreciate contributors and community members that go above and beyond.
 Thanks for contributing and expect a token of our thanks in the mail!